Yuta (Japanese singer)

-Yuta Nakamoto (中本悠太, Nakamoto Yūta), known professionally as Yuta (유타, ユウタ), is a Japanese singer, actor, and radio host based in South Korea.
+Yuta Nakamoto (中本悠太, Nakamoto Yūta), known professionally as Yuta (유타, ユウタ), is a Japanese singer-songwriter, actor, dancer and radio host based in South Korea.
 He is a member of the South Korean boy group NCT, debuting in the group's second fixed sub-unit NCT 127 in 2016 and in the group's first rotational sub-unit NCT U in 2020.
+Yuta made his solo debut on October 3, 2024, with the extended play (EP) Depth.

 Early life

 Yuta was born on October 26, 1995, in Kadoma, Osaka, Japan.
 He has an older sister and a younger sister.
 He graduated from Yashima Gakuen University International High School.
 Yuta played soccer from ages five to 16 and wanted to become a professional footballer, a dream he gave up to pursue a career as an idol.

 Career

 2011–2015: Pre-debut activities

 Yuta became interested in an idol career in 2011 after watching TVXQ on television.
 He attended multiple auditions despite not having any background in singing or dancing.
 In 2011, he participated in an audition program, Juice Winter Collection.
 In 2012, he participated in SM Entertainment's first global audition without the permission of his parents and was one of three out of 10,000 participants to pass.
 When he was 16, he participated in a month-long training camp in Seoul during the summer.
 On December 23, 2013, he was introduced as a member of SM Rookies, a pre-debut team of trainees under SM Entertainment.

 As part of the SM Rookies program, in August 2014, Yuta appeared on Exo 90:2014, an Mnet-produced show starring label mates Exo, where they danced to K-pop songs from the '90s, and participated in the music video remake of H.O.T.'s "Hope" and Jo Sung-mo's "Do You Know".
 In July 2015, Yuta appeared as the Japanese representative on Abnormal Summit, a show with a panel of non-Korean men residing in South Korea, debating Korean culture but left the show to focus on his debut in December 2015.